How to file your income taxes

 Find out what you need to know about the topic by reading the following sections:

 J.C.
-Suurmond Tax consultants provide tailor made advice and personal guidance on tax matters.
+Suurmond & zn.
+Tax consultants provide tailor-made advice and personal guidance on tax matters.
 With over 30 years experience, the organization is a fully-developed tax advisory office, for both private individuals and companies.

 Dutch income tax: overview and the latest developments

-Income tax (inkomstenbelasting) is a mandatory contribution from people and businesses to finance government activities and essential services in the Netherlands.
-The government spends tax revenue on things like public education, hospitals, the police, and the military.
+Income tax (inkomstenbelasting) is a mandatory levy that people and businesses have to pay to the government in the Netherlands.
+The tax revenue pays for government activities and essential services, such as public education, hospitals, the police, and the military.

 Protester is dressed as the monopoly man, while another is carrying a monopoly sign that says "the game is rigged".